idaholab/TMAP8/doc/content/verification_and_validation/ver-1jb.md

 #### With equivalent mobile and trapped tritium initial concentrations

 [ver-1jb_results_comparison_analytical_time_evolution_2] and [ver-1jb_results_profile_2] show the results of the simulations when the initial concentrations of mobile and trapped tritium are equivalent.
 [ver-1jb_results_comparison_analytical_time_evolution_2] shows TMAP8's time predictions of the inventories and how they compare to the analytical solution.
-The RMSPE values as low as in the previous case.
+The RMSPE values are as low as in the previous case.

 !media comparison_ver-1jb.py
        image_name=ver-1jb_equivalent_concentrations_comparison_analytical_time_evolution.png